 layer of protection analysis (lopa) study

 IEC 61508: 2010/ 61511:2016 sets out a generic approach for all safety lifecycle activities for electrical/ electronic/ programmable electronic systems (E/ E/ PESs) that are used to perform safety functions.
-The LOPA study will be performed in accordance with project procedure and Guidelines provided to IRESC by PEC after the award of the contract
+The LOPA study will be performed in accordance with Project specification, Layers of Protection Analysis for Process Hazards (NOQD 468, 6 April 2018).

 The Safety Integrity Level (SIL) is a set of discrete level for specifying the safety integrity requirements of the Safety Instrumented Functions (SIFs), with the highest level of safety integrity being SIL 4 and lowest being SIL 1.
 The required SIL of a SIF is derived by taking into account the required risk reduction to be provided by the function.

-The following subsections outline the general LOPA methodology for determining SIL rating of SIF in accordance with the IEC 61508/ 61511.
+The following subsections outline the general LOPA methodology for analysing selected scenario from HAZOP and for determining SIL rating of SIF in accordance with the IEC 61508/ 61511.

 Objective

 The objective of the Layers of Protection Analysis (LOPA) study is to provide an early indication of whether any protective functions are necessary to be considered as a safety function with a consequential requirement for a Safety Instrumented System (SIS).
 IRESC will provide an experienced Chairman to facilitate the LOPA study.
 The typical scope of the study includes all the identified Safety Instrumented Functions (SIFs) on the P&IDs and C&E drawings (and those recommended during HAZOP and finalized to be implemented).
-As per Project specification, Layers of Protection Analysis for Process Hazards (NOQD 468, 6 April 2018), scenarios to be covered in LOPA as minimum shall be hazardous scenarios with high risk ranking as agreed based on HAZOP risk ranking and identified catastrophic consequences.
+As per Project specification, Layers of Protection Analysis for Process Hazards (NOQD 468), all hazardous scenarios in HAZOP with catastrophic consequence severity (Category 4) or high risk ranking will be covered in LOPA..

+As per NOQD-468 Layer of Protection Analysis for Process Hazards, LOPA is not required when following is met:

+Consequence severity less or equal to Very Serious (Category 3)

+Residual risk level Low or Very Low has been achieved in HAZOP

 Methodology